JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 This seems to really help with shifting your mind off work

 #### 29. No, Seriously Stop Saying Yes
-Even when it's a higher up, a manager, or the boss.
+Even when it's a higher up, a manager, your boss, an intern, an coworker.

 The pressure you feel to reply, it's really powerful.
 Fight the pressure.
 It's okay to wait a minute or two to write up a response.
 That said, having a general response prepped could be helpful.
 Something like:

 Could you posted this in the appsec channel, internal or external, and we can see when someone has the bandwidth?
 If the ask is coming from a manager, then say by taking on this work, other work has to be put on hold.
 List what that pending work is and if that's okay?